In the USA order online by clicking Loreto Publications

 TESTAMENT

-1794 Rhemes
+1794 Rhemes Testament: Very

-Testament: Very scarce item, not listed in Herbert or Cotton.
-12mo.
+scarce item, not listed in Herbert or

-Full original binding, intact but heavily worn.
-Preserved in fine, full leather case.
-Title page loose and torn at base with some
+case.
+Title page loose and torn at base

-271-274 and flyleaves.
+and 271-274 and flyleaves.
 Unreported

 edition.